kreytos23/kreytos23/README.md

 ![alt text](./assets/cabecera.png)

-Hi!!, I'm Cesar Martin, I'm a Mexican 🌮 engineering student by the day and also developer by the night.
+Hi !!, I'm Cesar Martin, I'm a Mexican 🌮 engineering student by the day and also developer by the night.
-Also i´m working in IBM as a Java Microservices Intern, in the area of Global Business Services ☕.
+I´m working in IBM as a Java Microservices Intern, in the area of Global Business Services ☕.

-I love coding in any languaje :snake:. <br/>
+I love coding in any languaje :snake: ☕. <br/>
 I study Telematics Engineering in the Instituto Politénico Nacional. ❤️<br/>
-I have experience in Backend with languajes like Java, Go, JavaScript and Python. :zap::zap: <br/>
+I have experience in Backend with languajes like  <b>Java, Go, JavaScript and Python. :zap::zap:</b>  <br/>
-I have been working as an intern at # IBM as a Java application developer for the last 7 months. <br/>
+I have been working as an intern at <b> IBM </b> as a Java application developer for the last 7 months. <br/>

 - ⚡ Fact: I began to code since 2017